 - Safe temperature: 145°F (opaque white with golden edges)

-- Signs it’s done: Flesh turns from pinkish to white, flakes in medium chunks.
+- When it’s ready: Flesh turns from pinkish to white, flakes in medium chunks.

 - Texture check: Feels firm and springy, not mushy.